-Course No. GLB401: PALEONTOLOGY AND STRATIGRAPHY Credit:4 Section - A: Paleontology
+Course No. GLB401: PALEONTOLOGY AND STRATIGRAPHY

+Section - A: Palaeontology

-Paleontology, definition, subdivisions and scope, its relationship with other sub-disciplines of geology; History of development in paleontology; Fossils, definition, characters, kinds (body and trace fossils); Conditions of fossilization; Incompleteness of fossils record; Elementary ideas about origin of life; their adaptation to various kinds of environments; Bathymetric distribution of organisms.
+Paleontology, definition, subdivisions and scope, its relationship with other subdisciplines of geology; Fossils, definition, characters, kinds; Conditions of fossilization; Incompleteness of fossil record; Elementary ideas about origin of life and adaptation to various environments.